rocky/python-uncompyle6/README.rst

 uncompyle6
 ==========

-A native Python cross-version Decompiler and Fragment Decompiler.
+A native Python cross-version decompiler and fragment decompiler.
 The successor to decompyle, uncompyle, and uncompyle2.